Judge says Trump, Wray can be deposed in suits from former FBI officials

 Her order, however, limits the depositions to “the narrow set of topics” specified at a sealed court hearing on Thursday.

 Strzok filed his suit in 2019 after being fired the year prior.
-It came after a series of August 2016 text messages surfaced that include Strzok telling Page people had to “stop” then-candidate Trump from becoming president.
+It came after a series of August 2016 text messages surfaced that showed Strzok telling Page that people had to “stop” then-candidate Trump from becoming president.

 Trump often pointed to the text messages between Strzok and Page to suggest he faced unfair scrutiny by the FBI, kicking off what would become a pattern of dismissing investigations into him as politically motivated.